reside-ic/reside-ic.github.io/content/articles/web-apps.md

 #  Application Patterns

 Almost all of our applications involve the user providing some input (data files, parameter values), triggering some analysis and then observing or downloading results.
-Different research and different user motivations calls for slightly different user experiences in the app.
-Here are some examples of different styles of application we have written:
+Different research and different user motivations call for slightly different user experiences in the app.
+Here are some examples of different styles of applications we have written:

 ## Long-running model